 While, out of 100 times, 99 times nothing will happen.
 But then that one bad incident is what you want to avoid..

-I am not saying that never use the ATM in night, but as far as possible, try to refrain using your cards at night at lonely places, because you never know who is keeping an eye on you..
+I am not saying that never use the ATM in the night, but as far as possible, try to refrain using your cards at night at lonely places, because you never know who is keeping an eye on you.

 Here is a video from Bangalore, where a 38 yrs old lady was attacked by a guy inside the ATM.
 Something like this is very much possible to happen if you take things lightly at night when it’s lonely.

-Hence, if are going back to home in midnight and thinking of withdrawing cash from an ATM which is located at a lonely road, I suggest that you avoid it unless it’s emergency.
-It’s always safer to come back in morning and withdraw the money from ATM.
+Hence, if are going back home in midnight and thinking of withdrawing cash from an ATM which is located on a lonely road, I suggest that you avoid it unless it’s emergency.
+It’s always safer to come back in the morning and withdraw the money from ATM.

 At times, People are not civilized enough to understand that ATM usage is a very private activity and they should not enter or look at your screen.

-There are many ATM frauds which has happened because the person left without completing their transaction.
-You should never leave ATM screen unless the “welcome screen” appears back.
+There are many ATM frauds which have happened because the person left without completing their transaction.
+You should never leave the ATM screen unless the “welcome screen” appears back.